When is tuition due?

 How do I use my financial aid to buy my books?

-Any student can charge up to $1,200 at the Campus Bookstore.
+Any student can charge up to $1,000 of books and supplies, $500 in technology purchases, and $100 in logo wear at the Campus Bookstore.
 The charges are placed on the student’s account and may be paid by various financial aid sources.
 However, if the student’s charges are more than the student’s financial aid, the student is responsible for the outstanding charges.
 Bookstore charges can be included in the student’s payment plan.
 To learn more about payment plans, please click on Payment Plan.

 When are financial aid refunds available?